kgoedecke/plugin-directory/README.md

 - [Isometry](https://github.com/maxkonovalov/Isometry), by Max Konovalov: Create isometric projections from layers
 - [Justinmind Sketch](https://github.com/justinminddevelopment/justinmind-sketch), by Justinmind: You can export artboards, layers and pages you’ve made in Sketch to Justinmind and turn them into interactive shareable prototypes.
 - [Kitchen](https://github.com/ant-design/kitchen), by Ant-Design: Make your design work delicious 🍽
-- [labelizer](https://github.com/nOograss/labelizer), by Maxime Peeters: Extract, replace and download labels from Sketch file.
 - [Last Updated Indicator](https://github.com/bvmensvoort/sketch-last-updated), by Bram van Mensvoort: Mark your designs with a version indicator which automatically changes as you update.
 - [LaTeX Sketch Plugin](https://github.com/heytitle/latex-sketch-plugin), by heytitle: This plugin brings LaTeX functionalities to Sketch, and allows us to directly write mathematical formulas
 - [Layers to X](https://github.com/asp55/sketch-plugin-layers-to-x), by Andrew S. Parnell: Quickly turn layers into groups, artboards, and symbols.
-- [lazyboards](https://github.com/lazybearcreations/sketch-lazyboards), by Adam Bruzon: Artboard tools to help you with tedious batch tasks.
-- [Library Replacer](https://github.com/sketch-hq/library-replacer-sketchplugin), by Sketch: Quickly replace instances of shared Symbols and Styles.
 - [Library Inventory](https://github.com/tijmenvangurp/library-inventory), by Gurp, Tijmen van: List all symbols that a selected document is using from an external library
 - [Light Switch](https://github.com/TheBerriman/lightswitch-sketch), by Samuel Berriman: Toggle between Light or Dark symbols and text/layer styles.
 - [Light/dark Switch](https://github.com/chaos-machine/switch-theme), by Tudor Teisanu: Switch artboards' theme
 - [Live Planet Sketch Datasupplier](https://github.com/Craigtut/liveplanet-sketch-datasupplier), by Craig Tuttle: Supply's real data from Live Planet's API to Sketch for testing designs
-- [Logo Fetcher](https://github.com/soulchild/sketch-logo-fetcher), by Tobi Kremer: Place logos from either the Logos API (SVG format) or Clearbit API (PNG format)
-- [Lokalise Plugin](https://github.com/lokalise/lokalise-sketchplugin), by Lokalise: Deliver multilingual assets faster and smarter.
-Share context with your linguists, get early feedback about each market and preview the design in all languages.
 - [MarginSymbols](https://github.com/griffin-stewie/MarginSymbols), by griffin-stewie:
 - [Merge Duplicate Symbols](https://github.com/oodesign/merge-duplicate-symbols), by oodesign: Merge symbols or styles, replacing all instances and keeping overrides.
 - [Metaball](https://github.com/mheesakkers/sketch-plugin-metaball), by mheesakkers: A simple plugin to draw shapes based on inner and outer tangents between two circles.
 - [Miro Plugin for Sketch](https://github.com/miroapp/sketch_plugin), by Miro: Add, share and discuss your Sketch artboards with the team in Miro.
 The plugin allow to sync the artboards with the boards in one click
-- [Mise En Place](https://github.com/madwaro/MiseEnPlace), by Carlos Madrigal: Mise En Place is a Sketch plug-in that helps you prep before you start cooking your designs.
 - [Mugsy](https://github.com/jan-patrick/sketch_mugsy), by jan-patrick:
 - [Mupixa](https://github.com/mupixa/sketch-plugin-mupixa), by www.mupixa.com: Mupixa allows you to leverage the full potential of your prototypes by conducting usability research fast and effortlessly.
 - [Orbison](https://github.com/ilikescience/orbison), by ilikescience: A Sketch plugin for Bitly's product design system